zanderfilms/ellianderpictures.co.uk/_documentaries/apollo-astronauts-training.md

 kind: 52min Documentary
 year: 2014
 video_url: astrov2.mp4
-excerpt: How NASA trained America's best pilots to fly to the Moon and take one giant leap for mankind.
+excerpt: Discover the remarkable story of how NASA trained America's best pilots to fly to the Moon and take one giant leap for mankind.
 poster: "/uploads/astro_poster.jpg"

 ---